Best Books for 3-Year-Olds

 Peanut Butter and Cupcake

-Not only is this beginning picture book silly, but it also allows your three-year-old to learn about making friends!
+Poor peanut butter is looking for someone to play with.
+Does peanut butter go with cupcakes?
+Not only is this beginning picture book silly, but it also allows your child to learn about making friends!
 It’s a great rhyming book too.

-Why We Love This Book: We love the theme of this book as well as the fantastic pictures.
+I love the theme of this book as well as the fantastic pictures.
 The hamburger walking two hotdogs is hilarious.

-Find this book in Books for a 3-Year-Old / Books for a Baby Shower / Preschool Books About Food
+Find this book in: Books for a 3-Year-Old / Books for a Baby Shower / Preschool Books About Food

-Green Eggs and Ham by Dr. Seuss
+Green eggs and Ham

 At 60 years old, this book is a classic that has withstood the test of time.
 The rhyme, rhythm, and repetition in this book make it so easy to remember and predict what will happen.